anikaarevalo/3rd-indl-proj-mole-detection/README.md

 - Tensorflow.js

 ## Usage
 This is an easily-accessible yet effective **application that accurately detects and classifies skin lesions based on a photographic image**.
-At this stage of the product cycle development, it is a proof of concept that skinCare can show to their clients such as dermatologists who are open to leveraging AI in their own practice.
+At this stage of the product cycle development, it is a proof of concept that skinCare can show to their clients, such as dermatologists, who are open to leveraging AI in their own practice.

 ## Visuals